xinye83/renren-album-downloader/README.md

 # renren-album-downloader
-A simple yet much needed tool to download all albums on your [renren.com](renren.com) account.
+A simple yet much needed web crawler to download all albums on your [renren.com](renren.com) account.
 I&apos;ve never used JavaScript before and __the codes are all based on the project [XueSeason/renren-album](https://github.com/XueSeason/renren-album)__, I only modified a little for some bug fixes and improvements.

 ### What&apos;s Updated
 - The original downloader can only capture a maximum of 40 photos per album no matter how many more you have, this is due to dynamic loading of renren&apos;s webpage.
 The issue is fixed and now all photos will be downloaded.